JohnNewberry/Half-Life-Alyx_Recurve-Bow/README.md

-# Half Life:Alyx - Recurve Bow
+# Half Life: Alyx - Recurve Bow

-This is the code I wrote for a custom bow and arrow for use in the Half Life:Alyx main campaign.
+This is the code I wrote for a custom bow and arrow for use in the Half Life: Alyx campaign.

 It can be a bit messy in places but there are plenty of features and workarounds that could transferrable for other addons.

-The entire mod can be downloaded below:
+The entire mod can be downloaded here:

 https://steamcommunity.com/sharedfiles/filedetails/?id=2214920274